LaunchCodeEducation/csharp-web-dev-curriculum/content/enums/reading/enums-in-models/index.md

 We will take this approach in our `CodingEvents` application to categorize events based on their type, such as *conference* or *meetup*.

+To follow along in `CodingEvents`, make sure that you have forked and cloned our [repo](https://github.com/LaunchCodeEducation/CodingEvents).
+Your code at the beginning of this chaper should look like the `viewmodels` branch and at the end, your code should look like the `enums` branch.

 ## Enum Types in Models

 ### Create an Enum Class